South Africa - Country Commercial Guide

 • Enterprise Development Initiatives for Black Businesses

 Guidelines The Broad-Based Black Economic Empowerment Act of 2003, the legislation enacting the BEE strategy, directs the Minister of Trade, Industry and Competition to develop a national strategy for BEE, issue BEE implementing guidelines in the form of Codes of Good Practice, encourage the development of industry-specific charters and establish a National BEE Advisory Council to review progress in achieving BEE objectives.
-While firms are not legally required to meet BEE criteria, in practice they have a very limited chance of competing for a government or parastatal procurement if they do not.
+While firms are not legally required to meet BEE criteria, in practice they have a very limited chance of competing for government or parastatal procurements if they do not.
 Entities gain credits if they include in their up- and downstream supply chain partnering with other entities that qualify as being compliant on employment equity and other criteria.

 Public Private Partnerships (PPP)